Teodor Boldur-Lățescu: Final dissidence

-At that stage, Boldur-Lățescu was also active in the debates over Jewish emancipation and assimilation, being skeptical of both.
+At that stage, Boldur-Lățescu's split from Moldavian autonomists such as Nicolae Ionescu was manifest when he refused to support tax rebates for Iași, which had been a point of policy since the 1860s.
+He argued that the debate had grown stale, and that Iași was already more privileged than other Moldavian communes.
+Ionescu declared his astonishment that Lățescu, the "O'Connell of Iași's outskirts", had not only "moved camp to the unionist side", but was also turning his back on the Moldavian capital city.
+Lățescu was also active in the debates over Jewish emancipation and assimilation, being skeptical of both.
 Speaking in front of the Assembly in March 1884, he criticized government for extending naturalization to "Israelite" bancheri și zarafi ("bankers and loan sharks"), instead of prioritizing "scientists and tradesmen" from the same community.
 Jewish journalist Moses Schwartzfeld quoted this assessment as a revelation into the corrupt nature of naturalization laws.

-Boldur-Lățescu switched to the Neamț Senate seat, 2nd College, during the race of November 1884.
-During this full term, which lasted to 1888, he continued to advocated checks on Jewish emancipation.
-In January 1887, he claimed to have received the names of "non-territorial Jews who had infiltrated the officers' corps under false names."
+Boldur-Lățescu switched to the Neamț Senate seat, 2nd College, during the race of November 1884, also serving as senatorial financial inspector (Chestor) from 1 March 1886.
+During this full term, which lasted to 1888, he continued to advocate checks on Jewish emancipation.
+In January 1887, he claimed to have received documentation on the "non-territorial Jews who had infiltrated the officers' corps under false names."
 The Jewish community analyzed the three names he had advanced as evidence, concluding that one, Cruceanu, was in fact a Christian; another one, Iosef Simionescu, was a decorated veteran of the 1877 war (and therefore granted naturalization); while a third one, Gherini, seemed not to exist at all.

 Boldur-Lățescu increased his estate in Iași in December 1885, when he leased "in perpetuity" a vacant lot on Sărăriei Street.
 Some of his final years were spent in Botoșani County, where he served as Prefect from March 1887.
 His first act of office was to examine all pistols and rifles issued to police agents, and make sure that they were functional.
 In April 1887, he was a noted guest at Carol's banquet in Iași.
 He simultaneously served as leader of the National Liberal chapter, which led to accusation that he was abusing his power as Prefect, especially ahead of elections in January 1888.
 The "White" press had it that Boldur-Lățescu had embezzled public funds, extorted peasants, and taken bribes, as well as avoiding taxes or prosecution by having his revenues invested in a farm in Northern Dobruja.
 Lățescu was criticized when, on 1 April 1888, he vetoed Cassian Lecca's proposal to grant Junimea poet Mihai Eminescu a public pension.
 Aware that Eminescu was having a hard time making ends meet, he proposed granting him a one-time payment from the county council.